covermymeds/mkvm/README.md

-`mkvm.rb` is the cool new way to build VMware guests.
+`mkvm.rb` is an easy-to-use command line mechanism to build VMware guests.
 The goal is to be simple to use for common tasks, but allow for customization as needed.
+Custom functionality can be provided through plugins.

 Sane default values are provided for all optional arguments.
 All defaults can be overridden through the use of command line switches.